Open Source at Aalto¶

 If you are in services, follow your source of funding.
 At the very worst, whoever is responsible for your funding can decide, but it may be someone lower too.

 You are responsible for making sure that you have the right to release your code.
-For example, that any other included software has compatible licenses.
+For example, that there are no other agreements other rights (intellectual property and privacy), legal restrictions, or anything else restricting a release.
+Also, any other included software must have compatible licenses.

 Put a copyright license in the source repository.
 In the best case, each individual source file should list copyright and authors, but in practice if you don’t do this it’s not too much of a problem.
 Make sure that the license disclaims any warranty (almost all licenses will do this).
 After this, contributors implicitly consent to the license.
 If you have an important case, ask explicitly too.
 The important thing is that you have more evidence than the amount of scrutiny you might get (low in typical projects, will be higher if your project becomes more important).

 This policy is seen as Aalto transferring the rights to you to release, not Aalto releasing itself (just the same as with publications).
 Release in your own name, but you can(+should) list your affiliations.

 Make your code public if/when you want.
 No particular requirements here, but see below for best practices.

 Any borderline or questionable cases should be handled by the existing innovation disclosure process.

 In addition to the above requirements, the following are best practices:

 - You can’t require that people cite you, but you can ask nicely.
 Make it easy to do this!
 Include the proper citations directly in the README.
 Make your code itself also citeable by publishing it somewhere (Github, Zenodo, …).